Francis C. Hammond: Early life

+Korean War

-He joined the U.S. Navy from Alexandria on March 20, 1951.
+Hammond joined the United States Navy from Alexandria on March 20, 1951.
 He was sent to and arrived in Korea on February 1, 1953, assigned to 3rd Platoon, C Company, 1st Battalion, 5th Marine Regiment, 1st Marine Division.
 During the night of March 26, he was killed in action at Outpost Reno.
 During a counterattack against an entrenched enemy force, he exposed himself to intense hostile fire in order to attend to wounded Marines, even after he had been wounded himself.
 When a relief unit arrived and his own unit was ordered to pull back, Hammond remained in the area, helping evacuate casualties and assisting the newly arrived corpsmen.
 While doing this, he was killed by mortar fire.
 For his heroic actions on March 26–27, he was posthumously awarded the Medal of Honor in September 1953.

 Hammond, age 21, was buried on June 10, 1953, at Arlington National Cemetery.

 Hammond who had been married on June 19, 1952, was survived by his wife Phyllis and a son, Francis, Jr. His wife and son were posthumously presented Hammond's Medal of Honor by Secretary of the Navy Robert B. Anderson during a ceremony at the White House in late December 1953.

-Military awards

-Hammond's military awards and decorations include: